-Twitter, Facebook, Google +, Tumblr, YouTube and Pinterest.
-We’re constantly being asked everyday to tweet, like, share, pin or reblog something for someone.
+Twitter, Facebook, Instagram, YouTube and Pinterest.
+We’re constantly being asked everyday to tweet, like, share or pin something for someone.

 We see a kid on the news – not much older than your neighbor’s son, sell his “app” to Yahoo for $30 million.
 Everyone is on the social media band wagon but what does this really mean for your small business?

 Now some of you may be thinking, I make most of my money offline not on the web and besides – just posting to one of these platforms can eat up valuable time so why bother?
 Two words – “visibility” and “reach”.

 Did you know that 9 out of 10 people in the entire United States are on Facebook, that Twitter adds a million users each day and LinkedIn adds 2 new profiles every second?

 This is a group of people, that as a business you just simply can’t afford to ignore anymore.

 Social media is a fast, simple, inexpensive way to reach large numbers of potential prospects and a great way to keep in touch with existing customers.